json-api/json-api/format/index.md

   relationship.

-A relationship object that represents a to-many relationship **MAY** also contain pagination links under the `links` member, as described below.
+A relationship object that represents a to-many relationship **MAY** also contain pagination links under the `"links"` member, as described below.

 If a relationship object refers to resource objects included in the same compound document, it **MUST** include resource linkage to those resource objects.